programistagd/ParaLang/docs/Dynamic.md

 In global variable definitions, only global scope is accessible (so it is the most local), in free functions we check function scope and later global scope.

+##Function call convention
+The VM handles function calls and makes sure the caller context and function context are separated by managing open scopes and registers.
+In practice that means that interpreting a function call on a simple VM can just call an interpreting function recursively.

+##Structures
+The VM supports objects of simple 'struct' type, managing their memory and function calls.
+For struct 'xy' there is a global function 'xy' that is its constructor.

 ##Bytecode ref
  - `load name reg` - loads a variable to register `reg`